Backblaze/b2-sdk-java/README.md

     and to not move the file until the verification is complete.  meanwhile, write to a .tmp file yourself and move to the real name only after success.

+  * perhaps take advantage of the "Java Concurrency In Practice"-type annotations.
+    So far, we haven't done this because it would add another dependency or require importing the code for those annotations.

 Potential future features
 =========================
   * Should we have some other higher-level operations in the SDK?